Create a customized boot disk

 2. Set a default region and zone.

-Create a boot persistent disk from an image
+Create a boot disk from an image

-You can create a standalone boot persistent disk outside of instance creation and attach it to an instance afterwards.
+You can create a standalone boot disk outside of instance creation and attach it to an instance afterwards.

 Console